MattMarquise/MattMarquise/README.md

  <!-- - 💬 Ask me about... -->
  <!-- - 📫 How to reach me: ...-->
  <!-- - 😄 Pronouns: ...-->
-## Looking to sign up for IEX Cloud?
+Looking to sign up for IEX Cloud?
 Use [my referral](https://iexcloud.io/s/f9b40f68)!

-A little about my coding journey to becoming a developer:
+## A little about my coding journey to becoming a developer:
-Hello!

 My name is Matthew and I currently live near Raleigh, NC, USA but I am originally from Tampa, FL.
 I've always enjoyed taking things apart to see the inner workings of various psychical things.
 I was first introduced to code by two relatives who are both software engineers.